Canoe Arctic Inc.

-Our canoe routes pass through the nesting grounds of an impressive mixture of boreal and tundra birds, including a number of species that have expanded their breeding ranges northward in recent years into the Thelon Wildlife Sanctuary.
+Our canoe trips pass through the nesting grounds of an impressive mixture of boreal and tundra birds, including a number of species that have expanded their breeding ranges northward in recent years into the Thelon Wildlife Sanctuary.
 To date, we have recorded 104 bird species in this sanctuary and have confirmed 63 species breeding there.
-Canoe Arctic's guide, Alex Hall, has co-authored a scientific paper on these breeding range expansions into the Thelon Wildlife Sanctuary.
-Birds of note on our trips include peregrine falcons, gyrfalcons, bald and golden eagles, merlins, tundra swans, four species of loons, jaegers, arctic terns and large numbers of ducks and geese.

-All of Canoe Arctic's canoe trips place a special emphasis on wildlife and offer unprecedented opportunities to view and photograph the large mammals of the Barren lands, including caribou, muskoxen, tundra wolves, moose and grizzlies.
-Alex Hall, who guides every one of Canoe Arctic's trips, is a wildlife biologist who has decades of intimate experience with arctic wildlife.
-Alex did his Master's degree on wolves and has been a life-long student of tundra wolves ever since.
-We visit up to ten wolf dens on some of our canoe trips.
+All of Canoe Arctic's canoe trips place a special emphasis on wildlife and offer unprecedented opportunities to view and photograph the large mammals of the Barren Lands, including caribou, muskoxen, tundra wolves, moose and grizzlies.